github-xiaogang/woodpecker/plugin.md

-Now We`ll implentation a service called "EchoService" to show these process in detail.
+Now We`ll implement a service called "EchoService" to show these process in detail.

  - [Objective C demo](/download.html)<br/>